swl10/pyslet/doc/odatav2/consumer.rst

 are made straight away by accessing the data source directly.
-If you want to make a number of changes simultaneously, or you want to link entities to entities that don't yet exist, then you should use the BindEntity method described below instead.
+If you want to make a number of changes simultaneously, or you want to link entities to entities that don't yet exist, then you should use the bind_entity method described below instead.
 This method defers the changes until the parent entity is updated (or inserted, in the case of non-existent entities.)